KockataEPich/CheckMyCrate/README.md

 $ git clone https://github.com/KockataEPich/CheckMyCrate.git
 ```

+After that you would neet to switch on this branch for this version.

 In order to install the application, you firstly need to navigate to the
 **src** folder containing the main **CheckMyCrate.py** class and the file called **setup.py**.
 After that
 you need to execute: